SMS Marketing: An Intro to Marketing with Text Messages

 The average open rate for SMS marketing is between 98%–99%.

-But SMS open rates are widely discounted as a vanity metric for a few reasons:
+But SMS open rates are widely discounted as a vanity metric for a couple of reasons:

-Open rates for text messages are hard to track, and
+Open rates for text messages are hard to track.

-Text messages are almost always opened by the end user — which gives us a 99% open rate.
+Text messages are almost always opened by the end user—which is why they have a 99% open rate.
 That’s a compelling number, but not where your key focus should lie.

 If you’re comparing the open rate of email marketing versus SMS marketing, SMS will come out on top (by far), but it is better to focus on a more conversion-driven metric like CTR or earnings per message (EPM).

 The average EPM (earnings per message) for SMS marketing depends on your product’s price, the intent of your message, and the volume of texts you send.

 According to our data, the mean EPM hovers around $4.50.
-But the more a customer has engaged with your brand, the more likely they are to purchase — which is why campaigns like abandoned cart generate a higher amount of business.
+But the more a customer has engaged with your brand, the more likely they are to purchase—which is why things like like abandoned cart messages typically generate more business.

 Interestingly enough, we've found that messages with the lowest EPM came from customer winback campaigns.

-The average unsubscribe rate for SMS messages varies between 0.9% and 3.1%, again depending on the type of message being sent.
+The average unsubscribe rate for SMS messages ranges between 0.9% and 3.1%, again depending on the type of message being sent.

 Welcome series have the highest unsubscribe rate, perhaps because customers aren’t exactly sure of what they’re signing up for when they opt into SMS marketing.
-(Making sure you explain this in your initial communication — like the collection pop-up — solves for this and keeps your brand compliant.)
+(Making sure you explain this in your initial communication—like within the collection popup—solves for this and keeps your brand compliant.)

-As for the lowest SMS unsub rate, campaigns see the lowest number of people opting-out.
+As for the lowest SMS unsubscribe rate, campaigns see the fewest number of people opting out.
 This makes sense, since campaigns are typically sent to customers who are already familiar with your brand and who have been subscribed to your SMS for awhile.